gecko0307/bt/README.md

 `bt init`

-This will create a project using a default template.
+This will create a project using a default template that uses [GreenSock](https://greensock.com/) animation library.
 You can add your own templates to `templates` directory and use them, for example:

 `bt init mySuperTemplate`